Do Chinchillas Need Annual Vet Visits?

 Spaying or Neutering

-Chinchillas do not need fecal samples taken unless Giardia is suspected.
+Chinchillas do not need fecal samples taken unless illness is suspected.
 The process of getting a fecal sample is very stressful to a chin and is just not necessary for a check-up.
 Chinchillas with foul smelling soft stool, lethargy and bloating may need a fecal sample to rule out giardia.
 If this is found to be the culprit, a round of medication may be necessary.
 If the chinchilla has liquid diarrhea, immediate vet care is necessary as the risk of intestinal prolapse is imminent.

 Please also consider that a vet cannot determine the genetic health problems an animal may carry.
 To do this, genetic testing is required.
 Most vet offices do not have the means or knowledge of chinchillas to do this properly.
 Thus, it is always recommend to purchase from a reputable breeder as they will know the history of their lines.
 This leads to a healthier animal that was born out of top quality lines, no history of health concerns, and was cared for properly since birth.
 Buying from a pet store, craigslist, or backyard breeder increases the chances of a health issue popping up.
-Unfortunately, there is no easy way to predict what genetic issues an animal may have.
+Unfortunately, there is no easy way to predict what genetic issues animals purchased from these conditions may have.

 Sometimes chins with fur slips, fur chewing or bald spots may be misdiagnosed with ringworm/fungus.
 Symptoms of ringworm/fungus will be hairless areas with flaky or scaly red skin.
 These can pop up anywhere on any chinchilla during anytime of the year, it is not fatal and is very common.
 The best treatment is to purchase an athletes foot powder to add to their dust bath.
 This can be used as preventative care as well as a treatment, no steroid creams necessary.
 Some breeders do also purchase Blu Kote from their local farm and pet store to spray on the affected area.
 Blu Kote is an alcohol based antiseptic treatment that helps to disinfect wounds and areas of the skin.
 It does leave bright purple staining but is effective in preventing ringworm/fungus spread.